What you actually get, day one

 Advantage: scale profitably without re-hiring the company.

-"How does SparKLAW actually work?"
+"How does SparkJAR actually work?"

 Eighteen months building the thing every business needs but no founder can afford to build themselves: an AI that controls real infrastructure, not an interface that pretends to.